Kitchen Essentials – How to Set Up Your Dream Kitchen

 Our checklist of kitchen essentials has all of the tools, utensils, cookware, and gadgets you’ll need to whip up some delicious meals.

 Below we’ll cover the necessities you should have for your first kitchen as well as some nice-to-haves that will help expand your cooking repertoire.

 Our list below has two categories for every section – Essentials are things you shouldn’t be caught without, and Splurge items that you could consider buying if you have room in your budget, think you’ll use them, or want to up your game as a chef.

 We’ve kept our budget for our essential items capped at $500, so if you’re outfitting your kitchen for the first time you won’t have to break the bank.

 Shopping for quality

 When we created our list of kitchen necessities, we wanted to make sure we considered the quality of every item as well as the cost.
 In most cases, you’re better off spending a little more on a utensil that comes with a lifetime guarantee and is going to last for decades over a cheap product that will only last until your next move.

-J. Kenji Lopez-Alt, author of The Food Lab, is a world renowned chef and food experimenter.
+J. Kenji Lopez-Alt, the author of The Food Lab, is a world-renowned chef and food experimenter.
 Many of the items on this list are recommended as part of his essential toolkit for any aspiring chef.